guard/listen/TROUBLESHOOTING.md

   * TCP paths don't match with client's current working directory

 7. Editors
-  * "atomic save" in editors may confuse listen
+  * "atomic save" in editors may confuse listen (disable it and try again)
   * listen's default ignore rules may need tweaking
   * your editor may not be supported yet (see default ignore rules for editors)
   * use `touch foo` or `echo "a" >> foo`  to confirm it's an editor issue